 How do I claim

-BMW Finance will contact you if they have evidence you have
+BMW Finance should have contacted you if they have evidence you

-be checking if you have defaulted on your loan or submitted a
+would have checked if you have defaulted on your loan or submitted

 What will happen if I